Is this SDN 2.0? Apstra founder reveals new innovation

 - Fully Automated: AOS 2.0 gets us closer to the vision of a self- operating or autonomous network infrastructure.
 It leverages the extensible foundation of AOS to deliver end-to-end automation of all phases in the life cycle of network services across the underlay and the overlay: design, build, deploy, and validate.
 This includes Day 0 Initial Provisioning, Day 1 Builds and Day 2 Operational Changes and Troubleshooting capabilities.
 With unique system-wide commit capabilities for change operations and sophisticated continued validation and root-cause analysis capabilities through intent-based analytics, AOS 2.0 delivers the most powerful autonomous operation capabilities available today.

-Adding AOS 2.0’s new enterprise-class features (including RBAC, HTTPS, and Headless Operations), organisations can confidently start the process of migrating from legacy L2 data centre infrastructures to modern Leaf-Spine infrastructures with fully automated and integrated L3 underlay and L2 overlay — all under the control of networking teams.
+Adding AOS 2.0’s new enterprise-class features (including RBAC, HTTPS, and Headless Operations), organisations can confidently start the process of migrating from legacy L2 data center infrastructures to modern Leaf-Spine infrastructures with fully automated and integrated L3 underlay and L2 overlay — all under the control of networking teams.

 And we’re just getting started.
 Customer-driven feature velocity is a key part of our vision, enabled by the extensible AOS architecture.
 This brings our customers expanded device support, and advanced intent-based analytics — which are coming as part of turn-key applications in future releases.
 Stay tuned for more to come from Apstra in the coming months.
 Indeed, a new era has begun, and we’re not looking back!